Into Drakain

 In total the level takes 10 minutes to complete.

-While making this level, I really wanted to focus on a few things.
+While making this level, I chose to focus on two main things.

 -